 Honda makes some of the best generators out there.
 They created the “whisper quiet,” generator and are notoriously fuel-efficient, producing high-quality power ideal for RVing and camping.
 The Honda EU3000is Portable Generator offers a good amount of power for a reasonable price and operates at 49 to 58 decibels.
 It’s also small enough to fit in many travel trailer storage areas or easily in the bed of a pickup or in the cargo area of an SUV.

-The generator produces 3,000 watts of power maximum and 2,800 running watts, which is enough to run an AC unit if you need to in the summer.
-It will also run for up to 20 hours on 3.4 gallons of fuel, depending on the load.
-That is excellent performance from a generator that weighs 145 lbs.
-The unit comes with a three-year warranty and you can even string together multiple EU3000is to increase power output.
+The generator produces 3,000 watts of power maximum and 2,800 running watts, which is enough to run an AC unit if needed in the summer.
+Depending on the load, it will also run for up to 20 hours on 3.4 gallons of fuel.
+That is excellent performance from a generator that weighs 145 pounds.
+The unit has a three-year warranty, and you can even string together multiple EU3000is to increase power output.
 If you need 6,000 watts of power, just add another generator.

 Cummins Onan P4500i Inverter Portable Generator

-If you plan on doing some RVing where you won’t have shore power, make sure you have a way to keep your RV’s batteries charged up.
+If you plan on doing RVing without shore power, make sure you have a way to keep your RV’s batteries charged up.
 Solar panels can help keep things charged if the sky is clear, but generators are reliable in any weather.
 Use this guide as a good place to start looking for the right unit.
 If you want more advice, visit one of the many Camping World locations to discuss the options with an expert.